aws-samples/serverless-patterns/sfn-callback-cdk/README.md

 # AWS Step Functions callback integration pattern

 This pattern shows how to integrate Step Functions workflows with external systems using Sqs and Lambda.
+Learn more about this pattern at: https://serverlessland.com/patterns/sfn-callback-cdk.

 This pattern deploys a Step Function, a Lambda function and an SQS queue.